NeovisionSAS/cvat/site/content/en/docs/enterprise/sso.md

 ##### **Step 2: Simplify login process**

-If CVAT is configured to require
-{{< ilink "/docs/administration/basics/installation#email-verification" "email verification" >}},
-it expects the Identity Provider to include the `email_verified` claim.
+If CVAT is configured to require [email verification](/docs/administration/basics/installation/#email-verification), it expects the Identity Provider to include the `email_verified` claim.
 However, Okta does not send this claim by default.
 As a result, users will receive a confirmation email with a verification link.